bhavyac18/real-time-bus-tracker/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Roadmap
-- [ ] Add more mazes for diverse gameplay experiences.
-- [ ] Implement arrow key controls for fluid Pac-Man movement within the maze.
+- [ ] Add whether the bus is crowded or not
-- [ ] Introduce Dots, Ghosts, and Fruits as interactive elements to enhance the Pac-Man experience.
-- [ ] Enhance Pac-Man's navigation with the addition of arrow key controls and the inclusion of Dots, Ghosts, and Fruits for an authentic gaming adventure.
+- [ ] Add if there are seats available
+- [ ] Add if there are any delays

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### License information